-By definition, a food service establishment shall include any building, or a portion thereof used for the preparation and serving of food.
+For the purpose of this definition, a food service establishment shall include any building, or a portion thereof used for the preparation and serving of food.

-Commercial Kitchen Hood: An air-intake device used to capture by entrapment, impingement, adhesion or similar means, grease and similar contaminants before they enter a duct system.
+Commercial Kitchen Hoods An air-intake device used to capture by entrapment, impingement, adhesion or similar means, grease and similar contaminants before they enter a duct system.

-Type I Hood: A kitchen hood for collecting and removing grease vapors and smoke.
+Type I. A kitchen hood for collecting and removing grease vapors and smoke.

-Where Required: A Type I hood shall be installed at or above all commercial cooking appliances and domestic cooking appliances used for commercial purposes that produce grease-laden vapors.
+Where Required a Type I hood shall be installed at or above all commercial cooking appliances and domestic cooking appliances used for commercial purposes that produce grease-laden vapors.

-Operations, Inspection, & Maintenance: Commercial cooking systems shall be installed, operated, inspected, and maintained in accordance with the IFC and Chapter 11 of NFPA 96.
+Operations, Inspection, & Maintenance Commercial cooking systems shall be operated, inspected and maintained in accordance with the International Fire Code (IFC) and Chapter 11 of NFPA 96.

-Ventilation Systems: The ventilation system in connection with hoods shall be operated at the required rate of air movement.
-Classified grease filters shall be in place when equipment under a kitchen grease hood is used.
+Ventilation Systems The ventilation system in connection with hoods shall be operated at the required rate of air movement, and classified grease filters shall be in place when equipment under a kitchen grease hood is used.
+When grease extractors are installed, they shall be operated when the commercial-type cooking equipment is used.

-Cleaning and Inspection: Hoods, grease-removal devices, fans, ducts and other appurtenances shall be inspected and cleaned by qualified individuals at intervals specified in the table below:
+Cleaning and Inspection Hoods, grease-removal devices, fans, ducts and other appurtenances shall be inspected and cleaned by qualified individuals at intervals specified in the table below

-Fire Systems, Commercial Cooking Suppression Systems continued
+Fire Systems, Commercial Cooking, continued